- How Sleep Works

 Some manufacturers use filler yarn to boost thread count artificially.
 Be sure to check the manufacturer specifications and reviews.
 You also don’t want an excessively high thread count because tighter weave can lead to material breakage and sheets that aren’t durable.

 Ideal thread count varies by sheet material.
-Here’s a look at the optimal range by sheet fabric.:
+Here’s a look at the optimal range for each fabric:

 Choice of cotton bed sheets is subjective.
 In the end, what matters is how the sheets feel against your skin and how they perform for your unique circumstances.
 Be sure the size is a match, and the pocket is deep enough to fit your bed.
 If you sleep hot or cold, look for cotton sheets designed to warm or cool.

-Organic or Not? – Natural cotton sheets are those made with 100% raw ingredients found in nature, meaning there are no synthetics blended with it.
+Natural cotton sheets are those made with 100% raw ingredients found in nature, meaning there are no synthetics blended with it.
 Organic cotton goes a step further and is grown and processed without pesticides, synthetic fertilizers, or chemicals.
+It is also harvested by hand so that the raw cotton can be hand-cleaned with soap rather than a chemical solution.